-Hull and East Yorkshire Hospitals NHS Trust welcomed about 400 newly-qualified doctors starting their first jobs and trainee doctors, some of them returning to Hull for the next stage of their training.
+Hull University Teaching Hospitals NHS Trust welcomed about 400 newly-qualified doctors starting their first jobs and trainee doctors, some of them returning to Hull for the next stage of their training.

 The trust held inductions at the Medical Education Centre at Hull Royal infirmary today to mark the annual event, taking place every year on August 1, when junior doctors “rotate” to different organisations as part of their education.

 Welcoming the junior doctors to the organisation, interim Chief Medical Officer Dr Makani Purva said “You have a great experience waiting for you here.

 “We are a forward-thinking and very supporting organisation.

 “Care, honesty and accountability are our three values and we live up to those values.